AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Linq/README.md

 Aml.Engine.CAEX.Linq Namespace
 ==============================
-The Aml.Engine.CAEX.Linq Namespace provides classes and methods which allow to use System.Linq extenstion methods together with [CAEXSequence&lt;T>][1].
+The Aml.Engine.CAEX.Linq Namespace provides classes and methods which allow to use System.Linq extension methods together with [CAEXSequence&lt;T>][1].

 Classes